Arkiv-Network/arkiv-sdk-python/docs/MARKETING.md

 ### **Poor Use Cases (Don't Market These)**

 1. ❌ **Permanent Document Archive**
-   - Why: All data expires via BTL, not suitable for permanent legal records
+   - Why: All data expires via expires_in, not suitable for permanent legal records
    - Alternative: Extend important entities regularly, but acknowledge the maintenance

 2. ❌ **Real-Time Database Replacement**